YouClid/youclid/README.md

 The second argument to each data type must be the name of the object (which currently must be one letter point names that make up the object).
 The `center` keyword can be used to specify the center point for a circle.
 At the bottom of the file, the `loc` keyword must be used to give the points coordinates (floating point numbers between -1 and 1 inclusive), where `(0, 0)` is the center of the canvas.
+To mark where this part of the document starts, it must be preceded by a `[Definitions]` tag.
 We have provided an example file in [frontend/texts/postulate1.yc](https://raw.githubusercontent.com/YouClid/youclid/master/frontend/texts/postulate-1.yc) which can be used as a reference.

 ### Running the parser